 C-16.
 May an LEA use ESSER and GEER funds to provide meals for students?
+(Updated December 7, 2022)

-Typically, an LEA has other means of providing for food services, such as through the U.S. Department of Agriculture (USDA) or other Federal programs.
+Yes, under certain circumstances.
+Typically, an LEA has other means of providing food services, such as through the U.S. Department of Agriculture (USDA) or other Federal programs.
 As a result, the Department encourages LEAs to use those Federal funds with the specific purpose of providing food services to students prior to using ESSER or GEER funds for this purpose.
-However, if additional funds are necessary or such funding is not available, an LEA may use ESSER and GEER funds to provide meals.
-For example, ESSER or GEER funds could be used to increase the staff capacity and cover additional labor costs associated with serving meals to students during the pandemic, or for supporting COVID-19 pandemic-related expenses, such as school meal service equipment/supplies, meal packaging, and transportation services.
+However, if such funding is not available, or additional funds are necessary, an LEA may use ESSER or GEER funds to provide meals if the need arises from or relates to recovery from the pandemic.
+For example, ESSER or GEER funds could be used to increase food service staff capacity; cover additional labor costs associated with serving meals to students during the pandemic; or support-COVID-19 pandemic-related expenses, such as school meal service equipment/supplies, meal packaging, and transportation services.